 Elite College Training Facilities and The Future

 Collegiate training facilities are becoming increasingly important in the competitive NCAA Division I recruiting world.
-They are also the intimate spaces where student-athletes go to train, learn, relax and bond.
+They are intimate spaces where student-athletes go to train, learn, relax and bond.
 As the spaces where these athletes spend the majority of their time, and often the first introduction for recruits to a university, the modern training facility must be a balance of powerful design that tells the story of the program and optimal efficiency for everyday use.

 Designing for the Recruit